openstack-archive/anvil/docs/source/topics/features.rst

 -  Supports the following *actions* on the various `OpenStack`_ components.

    * **Installing**:

-     * Downloading source from git and performing tag/branch checkouts automatically.
+     * Automatically downloading source from git and performing tag/branch checkouts.
-     * Verifying that the ``test-requires`` and ``pip-requires`` files have packages that can be translated to a known `pypi`_/rpm package (or building said package to satisfy said translation).
+     * Automatically verifying and translating ``test-requires`` and ``pip-requires`` files to known `pypi`_/rpm packages.
-     * Installing or building those dependencies & handling `pypi`_ and rpm/yum packaging specifics for you.
+     * Automatically installing and building dependencies/packaging (`pypi`_ and rpm) specifics for you.
-     * Configuring the needed  files, symlinks, adjustments, tweaks...
+     * Automatically configuring the needed  files, symlinks, adjustments, tweaks.

    * **Starting**: starting of the components sub-programs with the needed configuration via the common `daemon`_ model